 - Save your Photoshop file and submit to us.

 The resulting image may appear almost too bright and washed out at first, however, keep in mind that it's your monitor that is creating this appearance, not Photoshop.
 We are using this method to assist in creating an environment in which your monitor is closer to printed paper, which as mentioned before, does not have a backlight.
 The graphic, when printed, should more closely match the appearance of the image of your monitor without the adjustment layers turned on.

 A default monitor that uses LED or LCD often displays a cool temperature lighting.
 If the room you work in has a dark, warm lighting, this won't help to assess the printed paper.
 Consider working in a cooler lighting environment, such as a fluorescent lamp.

 Try a Test Print Yourself

 If you own a color inkjet printer, you can see how your print may appear on paper and in the environment you may decide to view it in upon receiving our print.
 While the inkjet paper's brightness may not match our cardstock exactly (ours is 95% brightness), it can help you assess how your artwork might look when printed.

 Will FA Send a Corrected Print for Free if the Original Print is Darker than Expected?

 As you can see, it's quite difficult to anticipate the artwork quality and fidelity that customers may send us, due to varying monitor calibrations, viewing environments.
 We cannot tell what the print looks like on your individual monitor, and therefore can only work with the image we received from you.
-The service does not include color correction, nor do we offer consultation on individual fidelity.
+The service does not include color correction, nor for the price of the print do we offer consultation on individual fidelity.
 I'm afraid that we will not reprint artwork that is deemed darker than expected.